marcospb19/fs-tree/README.md

 # Choices
 The whole behavior of the linking process will be customizable with flags and a .tree/.dotman-tree file, more on that later

+# Documentation
+Just to tell you, there's a lot left to document